flowground/amazonaws-com-appstream-connector/README.md

 * `X-Amz-Signature` - _optional_
 * `X-Amz-SignedHeaders` - _optional_

-### Disables the specified user in the user pool.
-Users can't sign in to AppStream 2.0 until they are re-enabled.
-This action does not delete the user.
+### DescribeUsers
+> Retrieves a list that describes one or more specified users in the user pool.<br/>

 #### Input Parameters
 * `Action` - _required_